-Even worse, the company might enroll you in additional offers or products for more monthly fees that you did not know about.
+Even worse, the company might enroll you in additional offers or products for more monthly fees that you did not even know about.

 Other “free” offers can include signing up for product subscriptions, like book, CD, or magazine clubs, or perhaps an online dating service.
-Companies will offer a promotional time period or introductory package of products, but require that you enroll in a program that bills you monthly or automatically renews your subscription at the end of that time period.
+Companies will offer a promotional time period or an introductory package of products, but require that you enroll in a program that bills you monthly or automatically renews your subscription at the end of that time period.